Search

 Azure Virtual Network Module

-This module is used to manage Azure Virtual Networks, Subnets and Peerings.
+This module is used to manage Azure Virtual Networks, Subnets and Peerings, with optional IPAM (IP Address Management) support.

 This module is composite and includes sub modules that can be used independently for pre-existing virtual networks.
 These sub modules are: